miha-stopar/crypto-notes/proofs1.md

  * <- c
  * -> c1, z1, c2, z2

+### Commitment schemes based on group homomorphisms

+Cramer and Damgard [12] proposed commitment schemes based on group homomorphisms.
+These schemes have some nice properties:

+ * Given a commitment A containing a and commitment B containing b, verifier can on his own compute a commitment containing a + b mod q.
+ * It can be proved that a commitment contains 0 or 1 (bit commitments).
+ * prover can convince verifier in honest verifier zero-knowledge that he knows how to open a set of given commitments A, B, C to reveal values a, b, c, for which c = a * b mod q.
+That means prover can also prove that he knows how to open a single commitment A.

+Let's have a look at RSA based one-way homomorphisms and how to make a commitments scheme based on it.

+RSA based one-way homomorphism f is defined as f(x) = x^q mod N, where N = p1 * p2, N is of bit length l; p1, p2 are two different primes; q is prime and q > N; GCD(q, (p1-1)*(p2-1)) = 1.

+We want to have q > N and GCD(q, (p1-1)*(p2-1)) = 1 to f being surjective.
+Also, the second condition is needed to q being a valid RSA exponent.
+If f is surjective, it is easy to check whether y is from Im(f) - we just need to check whether gcd(y, N) = 1 (that means whether y is from Z_N\*).

 ### Proofs for bit commitments

+TODO: fix

 Honest verifier zero knowledge proof that a commitment contains 0 or 1 value (meaning that in 0 or 1 is hidden in the "envelope") was presented in [12].